bihealth/sodar-core-legacy/README.rst

 ============

 The ``django-sodar-core`` package can be installed into your Django project from PyPI as follows.
+Note that it is strongly recommended to freeze the dependency to a specific version, as this package is under active development and breaking changes are possible.

 .. code-block:: console

-    pip install django-sodar-core==0.10.8
+    pip install django-sodar-core==0.10.9

 For installing a development version you can point your dependency to a specific commit ID in GitHub.
 Note that these versions may not be stable.